HelkeBaeyens/read/README.md

 - Easy_Text-win32.msi which installs a the program on your computer and works on win32 as well as on win64.
 - Easy_Text.exe which is downloadable and can be executed.

-Example
-HELKE EN KIMBERLY AANVULLEN

 Documentation
 Easy Text is bundled with the following data sets, algorithms and Python packages:
-KIMBERLY en Helke documentatie en libraries aanvullen Cambridge English Scale: http://www.cambridgeenglish.org/ English grammar scale: http://www.examenglish.com/CEFR/cefr_grammar.htm Python module that implements a querier and parser for Google Scholar's output: https://github.com/ckreibich/scholar.py
+Helke documentatie en libraries aanvullen
+Cambridge English Scale: http://www.cambridgeenglish.org/ English grammar scale: http://www.examenglish.com/CEFR/cefr_grammar.htm Python module that implements a querier and parser for Google Scholar's output: https://github.com/ckreibich/scholar.py